Normalisation 3: grammar

 - two stem vowels in the preterite of strong classes 4 and 5 (merged)

-Some of these terms may not be familiar to you.
-A brief overview will provide further clarification below.
-Beyond that, all of the levelling listed above is discussed in detail in the separate pages on the simplification of paradigms for nouns, adjectives, articles and verbs.
+If some of these terms aren't familiar to you, a brief overview will provide further clarification below.
+Beyond that, most of the levelling listed above is discussed in detail in the separate pages on the simplification of paradigms for nouns, adjectives, articles and verbs.

-Orm's variable approach to the noun tre__ and the verb hafenn/habbenn not only indicates a language in transition, but illustrates the differences between paradigms in the core and optional grammars rather neatly, in these two cases.
+Orm's variable approach to the noun tre__ (tre__s/trewes gen/pl) and the verb hafenn/habbenn not only indicates a language in transition, but illustrates the differences between paradigms in the core and optional grammars rather neatly.

-Traces of dual stems in some nouns and adjectives, can still be seen in Orm.
-Traces of dual stems are also evident in the present tense forms of certain verbs.
+Traces of dual stems in some nouns and adjectives and in the present tense forms of certain verbs, can still be seen in Orm.
 However, and this is key - those traces are occasional and inconsistent.
-For every pair of tre trewwess Orm has tre tres (tree trees), and for every habbenn hafet`t` Orm has hafenn hafet`t` (have has).
+For every pair of tre trewwess, Orm has tre tres (tree trees), and for every habbenn hafet`t`, Orm has hafenn hafet`t` (have has).
 The anomalies trewes, trewe, habbe, habben are cut from the core grammar but remain in the optional grammar of eME.

 Here's how the two pairs of paradigms line up: